abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 ### Software

-The software is optimized for the workflow we developed but other software can be used depending on what you're familiar with or what kind of laser cutter you have access to.
+The software is optimized for the workflow we've developed but other software can be used depending on what you're familiar with or what kind of laser cutter you have access to.